Homemade Beef & Barley Soup

 Ingredients

-• Beef – I use stew beef, cut into small pieces – small enough to fit on a spoon with some other veggies.
+• Beef – I use stew beef, cut into small pieces—small enough to fit on a spoon with other veggies.
+Chuck roast, cut into cubes, also works.
+Don’t use lean beef—it’ll dry out during the long simmer.

 • Beef stock/broth – Use homemade if you have it or can make it.
-Otherwise, look for a good brand without added color or flavor.
-And, go low-sodium or no-salt added, if you can.
+Otherwise, look for a good brand without added color or caramel flavoring.
+Go low-sodium or no-salt-added if you can so you can control the salt level.

 Assorted soup ingredients including peas, barley, corn, garlic, onions, celery, carrot, bay leaves, and a measuring cup of beef stock arranged on a white surface.